How to Plant and Care for Herbs

 Watering Herbs:

 Water is the number one killer of herbs!
 Never use a hose or faucet to water herbs.
 A small watering can without a diffuser is best.
 Remember to be gentle.
+To check if your hebs need water stick your finger about an inch down into the soil.
+If it feels dry, water.
+If it feels moist, not not water.
+If you are not sure wait and check again tomorrow.

-Using your Herbs:
+Using Herbs:

 Light Requirements: